erikpt/UniversalHealthAccessAct/Bill_Text.md

 ### SECTION 5.
 FUNDING MECHANISM
 (a) **Contributions.**
-   1. The HTF shall be funded through a progressive payroll tax on employers and employees, scaled by income brackets: Total rate determined actuarially (initially 6% of payroll, with employers paying 2/3 and employees 1/3), plus a 5% value-added tax on luxury goods.
+   1. The HTF shall be funded exclusively through a progressive payroll tax deduction on employers and employees, scaled by income brackets with no upper income cap: Total rate determined actuarially by HHS in consultation with the Congressional Budget Office (initially 9.5% of payroll/wages nationwide, with employers paying 2/3 [approximately 6.33%] and employees 1/3 [approximately 3.17%], applied progressively—e.g., higher rates on wages above $200,000 to ensure equity).
-   2. All Americans "pay in a little" via these mechanisms, ensuring pooled resources for universal access.
+   2. All Americans "pay in a little" via these payroll deductions, ensuring pooled resources for universal access.
    3. Projected savings from eliminating insurer profits ($30 billion annually), administrative efficiencies, and co-pay collections shall offset initial costs.

 (b) **Prohibition on Raiding Funds.**